 A water system consists of a transmission supply and distribution system made up of various sized mains (transmission and distribution), reservoirs, standpipes, wells, and pump stations.
-Figure U-2 identifies Tacoma Water facilities inside the City of Fircrest.
 Tacoma Water supplies water to Fircrest's 2018 annexed area, some properties located in the northwestern corner of the city, and a small area in the southeastern corner of the City.

 The City of Tacoma Capital Facilities Plan (CFP) establishes a level of service of 442 gallons per day per equivalent residential unit (ERU) and/or as contained in Tacoma Water's current Washington State Department of Health approved water system plan.
 442 gallons per day per ERU represents a 4-day peak period demand, with a peak factor of 2.01 times the actual average daily residential water consumption of 220 gpd per ERU.
-Based on Tacoma Water current demand forecast, Tacoma Water has excess supplies when taking into account peak day requirements looking out to year 2060.
+Based on Tacoma Water current demand forecast, Tacoma Water has excess supplies when considering peak day requirements looking out to year 2060.